 I'm no constitutional scholar.

-I've, you know, I have no I have no track record of being right on constitutional questions or anything like that.
+I have no track record of being right on constitutional questions or anything like that.

 That's quite an accomplishment, right?

-So good job, Bill Moore.
+So good job, Bill Maher.

 You could just call it pressure on it as opposed to a violation.